River West Luxury Apartments

 Once an industrial center, the community’s former warehouses and factories have been transformed, albeit not at the frenzied pace of nearby hotspots.
 The resulting, largely residential area is a bit quieter than its showy neighbors, and our luxury apartments in River West still offer access to the hustle and bustle just across the Chicago River or Kennedy Expressway.

-Living in River West apartments puts you within a two-mile radius of Wicker Park, Old Town, Randolph Street’s restaurant row, the Mag Mile and Greek Town — not to mention the fabulous Chicago Riverwalk.
+Living in River West puts you within a two-mile radius of Wicker Park, Old Town, Randolph Street’s restaurant row, the Mag Mile and Greek Town — not to mention the fabulous Chicago Riverwalk.
 With the best agents in the business, Downtown Apartment Company can help you find the most stylish River West apartments for rent.
 Speak to a leasing specialist today.

 Apartments for rent in River West in Chicago can bring surprising value.
 Some pet-friendly studios in amenity-rich developments go for $1,500 + per month.
 Two-bedroom, two-bath luxury units are plentiful at around $3,000 +.

-There is an adventurous sophistication available to residents of River West apartments in Chicago.
+There is an adventurous sophistication available to residents of River West.
 The community reflects a modern aesthetic set on industrial underpinnings.
 A most recent addition, The Westerly, affectionately referred to as “Hipster Highway” is conveniently situated close to the expressway and has generously sized bike lanes leading into downtown.